bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 ### Copyright Reserved

-It takes a lot of time and money to build a block chain and the fear of people copying the code and starting a new killer chain scares off many investors.
-The code must be open source, but not free to use for any other block chain.
+It takes a lot of time and money to build a blockchain and the fear of people copying the code and starting a new killer chain scares off many investors.
+The code must be open source, but not free to use for any other blockchain.
 This means others can still copy it, but no serious business will build upon a platform that is in violation of copyright.
 This will help attract capital to BitShares and secure our competitive edge.